 It’s actually kind of hard to pick out goalkeepers that fit the shithouse mould, so we had to go all the way back to the eighties to find one.
 Harald ‘Toni’ Schumacher was a wildly successful footballer over the course of a 24-year career, which included Bundesliga wins with FC Koln and Borussia Dortmund, two Word Cup finals, a European Championship winners medal and being a two-time German Player of the Year.

 But his entire career is widely remembered for one single moment: cleaning out Patrick Battiston in the classic 3-3 draw between West Germany and France in the 1982 World Cup semi-final.

 The Real Madrid defender isn’t so much a ‘master’ of the dark arts, as he is a dirty rotten player.
 While most players on this list are sneaky enough to disguise their shithousery, Ramos is not.
-After receiving his 25th career red card in February, he officially became the most ill-disciplined player in the history of Europe’s top five leagues.
+After receiving his 25th career red card last February, he officially became the most ill-disciplined player in the history of Europe’s top five leagues.

 A centre-back who has hurt a number of players in his career, most notably in 2010 when he broke the leg of Aaron Ramsey in a Premier League game between Stoke City against Arsenal.
 Playing for a Tony Pulis side didn’t help his reputation too much either.

 Once alluded to as the “most hated man in football”, English-born Australian international Kevin Muscat is perhaps the dirtiest player the game has ever known.
 Peter Crouch admitted last year on his podcast that Muscat, who received 12 red cards in his career, was the only player he ever feared.